 Free education for all

 There would be primary and secondary schools for boys and girls.
-And what was more extraordinary, these free schools would accept children of all social classes -except, once more, the unfortunate serfs (almost enslaved peasants).
+And what was more extraordinary, these free schools would accept children of all social classes.
+The only ones excluded were, once more, the unfortunate serfs (almost enslaved peasants).

-The empress ordered each province to build schools, and the aristocracy helped with the costs.
+The empress ordered each province to build schools.
+The aristocracy helped with the costs.

-Since she needed capable teachers for her many new schools, she founded an institute in St. Petersburg to train them: the Teacher’s Seminary.
+Now she needed capable teachers for her many new schools.
+So she founded an institute in St. Petersburg to train them: the Teacher’s Seminary.

 She also founded a third boarding school, the Novodevichii Institute.
-It was a twin of the Smolny, but while the Smonly was only for noble girls, this one accepted the daughters of commoners.
-And it too prepared them for university.
+It was a twin of the Smolny.
+But while the Smolny was only for noble girls, this one accepted the daughters of commoners.
+It taught the same classes, and it, too, prepared them for university.

 The empress recognized that the reforms took time to implement.
 She wrote to Voltaire, the famous writer of the Enlightenment with whom she corresponded, that the country was improving “little by little.”